dschinkel/babysitter-kata/Readme.md

 - gets paid for full hours (no fractional hours)

 ## Technical Constraints
-- You cannot use an object.
+- You cannot use any type objects.
 Must use strings or integers
 # Tests

 To run from command-line: yarn mocha-test